DevExpress/devextreme-documentation/concepts/40 Angular Components/00 DevExtreme Angular Components.md

 ## Features for Angular

-Each DevExtreme version [supports specific Angular versions](/Documentation/Guide/Angular_Components/Supported_Versions/).
-The most recent DevExtreme version aligns with the latest Angular version.
+The latest DevExtreme release aligns with the latest Angular version.
+Check the specific Angular versions your DevExtreme components [are compatible with](/Documentation/Guide/Angular_Components/Supported_Versions/).

 Angular-specific features include: